revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-Yes, I recommend AOT compiler.
-Here is my reasons:
+Yes, I recommend the AOT compiler.
+Here are my reasons:

 - **Faster rendering**: With AOT, the browser downloads a pre-compiled version of the application.
 The browser loads executable code so it can render the application immediately, without waiting to compile the application first.
-- **Detect template errors earlier** : The AOT compiler detects and reports template binding errors during the build step before users can see them.
+- **Detect template errors earlier**: The AOT compiler detects and reports template binding errors during the build step before users can see them.
 - **Better Security**: AOT compiles HTML templates and components into JavaScript files long before they are served to the client.
 With no templates to read and no risky client-side HTML or JavaScript evaluation, there are fewer opportunities for injection attacks.

 </blockquote>